tytso/xfstests-bld/Documentation/android-xfstests.md

 - An armhf Debian root filesystem set up with xfstests and the xfstests-bld scripts.
-Either fetch the prebuilt armhf_root_fs.tar.gz from [kernel.org](http://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests), or build one yourself as described in [building-rootfs](building-rootfs.md).
-Then, either put the chroot tarball in the default location of kvm-xfstests/test-appliance/armhf_root_fs.tar.gz, or specify it with ROOT_FS in your ~/.config/android-xfstests or the -I option to android-xfstests.
+Either fetch the prebuilt `armhf_root_fs.tar.gz` from [kernel.org](http://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests), or build one yourself as described in [building-rootfs](building-rootfs.md).
+Then, either put the chroot tarball in the default location of `kvm-xfstests/test-appliance/armhf_root_fs.tar.gz`, or specify it with `ROOT_FS` in your `~/.config/android-xfstests` or the `-I` option to android-xfstests.

 ## Procedure

 ### (Optional) Build a custom kernel

-You may be able to run xfstests with the kernel already installed on your device, but you may wish to build your own kernel instead.
+You should be able to run xfstests with the kernel already installed on your device, but you may wish to build your own kernel instead.
 The exact procedure for building the kernel is device-dependent, but here are example commands for building a kernel using the public source code for the Google Pixel phone (2016 edition), code name "marlin":

     git clone https://android.googlesource.com/kernel/msm msm-linux
     cd msm-linux